WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

     > **Note:** The computer will configure AD DS and restart, but you can proceed to the next task.

-### Task 3: Configure the domain-wide password replication policy
+### Task 3: Configure the domain-wide password-replication policy

 1. Switch to **LON-DC1**.